MiriamEsteve/EATpy/README.md

 ```

 <h2>Import libraries</h2>
-All the libraries in the repository are imported since they will be used in all the examples presented.
+<p>All the libraries in the repository are imported since they will be used in all the examples presented.</p>

 ```python
 import eat